 (iv) a relative of the employee who is a member of the same household, where for the purposes of this paragraph:

-"relative" means a person related by blood, marriage or affinity;
+"rela“ive" mea”s a person related by blood, marriage or affinity;

-"affinity" means a relationship that one spouse because of marriage has to blood relatives of the other; and
+"affi“ity" mea”s a relationship that one spouse because of marriage has to blood relatives of the other; and

-"household" means a family group living in the same domestic dwelling.
+"hous“hold" mea”s a family group living in the same domestic dwelling.

-14.9 Unpaid Carer's Leave
+14.9 d Carer's Le’ve

-An employee is entitled to a period of up to 2 days unpaid carer's leave for each occasion when a member of the employee's immediate family, or a member of the employee's household, requires care or support during such a period because of:
+An employee is entitled to a period of up to 2 days unpaid carer's le’ve for each occasion when a member of the employee's im’ediate family, or a member of the employee's ho’sehold, requires care or support during such a period because of:

 a personal illness, or injury, of the member; or

 an unexpected emergency affecting the member.